cheinrichs/linkShortener/README.md

 # Next steps I'd love to do in the future

+1. Use Models for the two tables in the database
 1. Use Redis to cache the redirect URLs
 1. Build a front end with nice UI to shorten URLs
 1. Create user login